DataBassGit/AgentForge/README.md

 - **[Agents](docs/Agents/Agents.md)**: Dive deep into the agents' world.
 Learn how they operate, respond, and can be customized.

-- **[Configurations Overview](docs/Configs/Configurations.md)**: Start here for a high-level overview of the system's configurations.
+- **[Configurations](docs/Configs/Configurations.md)**: Start here for a high-level overview of the system's configurations.
 This section provides a bird's-eye view of how everything fits together.

-- **[Large Language Models (LLM)](docs/LLM/)**: Understand the integration and flexibility offered by LLMs in the ecosystem.

 - **[Utilities](docs/Utils/)**: Explore the array of utility functions and tools that supercharge the system's capabilities.